How to Hack Into a Cybersecurity Career: the Ultimate Guide

 Entry-level positions vary a lot in the cybersecurity industry.
 Due to the in-demand need for cyber professionals, many entry-level positions offer higher-than-average earnings.

 There are so many websites that aggregate useful compensation data for cybersecurity jobs Here are some of our favorites

-You can browse through Glassdoor and SalaryExpert and look for similar information, or switch up the states and cities you are looking for in case you want to relocate.
-Also keep in mind that cybersecurity jobs can often be performed remotely, so you don’t have to limit your search to the specific locations you can commute to.
+Check out Glassdoor and SalaryExpert to look for similar information, or switch up the states and cities you are looking for in case you want to relocate.
+Don’t forget many cyber positions are remote!

-Researching the salary associated with common entry-level cybersecurity roles is always a good idea as you start interviewing and negotiating your contract.
-However, always remember that your eventual compensation package may vary based on benefits, PTO options and factors related to your experience, skillset and education.
+Be sure to do your research regarding salaries before you start interviewing and negotiating your contract.
+However, always remember that your eventual compensation package may vary based on benefits, PTO options, and factors related to your experience, skillset and education.